 ¤ Hydrocarbons containing only C - C single bonds are known as saturated hydrocarbons.
 All alkanes are saturated hydrocarbons.

-¤ The Hydrocarbons that contain at least one double bond (C = C) or contain at least one triple bond (C C) between two Carbon atoms are called unsaturated hydrocarbons.
+¤ The Hydrocarbons that contain at least one double bond (C = C) or contain at least one triple bond (C

 ¤ Compounds containing C, H, X where X represents halogens ( Cl, Br, I atoms) are known as halo hydrocarbons.